Marian Apparitions - aren't they a Hoax?

 If you want to understand how Catholics treat Mary, look at the way the Israelites treated the Ark of the Covenant.

-I (Hugh) was in Israel last year and stayed with an Orthodox Jewish family.
+I (David) was in Israel last year and stayed with an Orthodox Jewish family.
 You should hear the way they talk about the Ark of the Covenant.
 They sound just like Catholics talking about Mary.
 They are still looking all over Israel for the Ark.
 However, as Catholics, we think it has been found.
 The Book of Revelation 11:19 presents Mary as the New Ark of the Covenant.

 If Mary is the New Ark of the Covenant, then it makes sense that God would want his Ark to be seen.
 Marian apparitions may be an example of God allowing the Ark of the covenant to be seen by the people of New Israel, which is the Church, just as when it was returned to Israel.
 The enthusiasm at Lourdes and Fatima is not much different from Israel's celebrations when the Ark of the Covenant was returned to Jerusalem.
 (2 Sam 6:14)